Types of Hurricanes: Understanding Categories

 Our best defense against hurricanes is accurate forecasting.
 No building could withstand a category 5 hurricane.
 The only help is for the people to get out of its way.
 The Hurricane Center in given areas issues watches and warnings for storms that will hit land in the 24 hours.
 They are able to let people know where it is headed and how severe the storm is.

 The National Hurricane Center, which is located in Miami, Florida.
-They notify those that are affected by hurricanes in North Atlantic area, which includes the area from the equator to the Arctic, the Gulf of Mexico, and the Caribbean, as well as eastern Pacific.
+They notify those that are affected by hurricanes in the North Atlantic area, which includes the area from the equator to the Arctic, the Gulf of Mexico, and the Caribbean, as well as eastern Pacific.

-The Central Pacific Hurricane Center, which is located in Honolulu, covers central Pacific Ocean, which consists of the area between the International Date Line (180°W) and 140°W.
+The Central Pacific Hurricane Center, which is located in Honolulu, covers the central Pacific Ocean, which consists of the area between the International Date Line (180°W) and 140°W.

 These centers get their information from satellites that set 22,300 miles above the Earth.
 These satellites were built by NASA and are operated by the NOAA (National Oceanic and Atmospheric Administration).
 They have several functions including: